Home Remote and Hybrid TeamsRemote Work Challanges and Sollutions How to Know if Your Remote Employees Are Working?

 Ask your employees for end-of-the-day reports, ask them to list out briefly the activities they have done in the day, and review them regularly to ensure they are working efficiently every day without slacking off.

-Additionally, regular feedback on these reports also motivates employees to stay on task and be more accountable for their time.
+Additionally, regular feedback on these reports also motivates remote employees to stay on task and be more accountable for their time.

 4. Set Key Performance Indicators